linux-chenxing/linux-chenxing.org/index.md

 # Non-SoC chips

-- SSW101B - Seems to be a wifi chipset.
+- SSW101B - Seems to be a wifi chip, maybe based on the same core as the XR819.
+See [xradio](https://github.com/fifteenhex/xradio).

 # Injoinic PMICs